edouard444/les-ingenieurs/README.md

 #User testimonials:

-"I always had to go out to look for cars, now I can see everything on my phone, and I can contact the owner directly."
+-I always had to go out to look for cars, now I can see everything on my phone, and I can contact the owner directly."
 "As a small seller, the application helps me sell faster without having to advertise on Facebook."

 #Main Features